gizemaltintas/gizemaltintas/README.md

 <h2 align="center">Hi, I'm Gizem</h2>
-<p align="left">I am a senior year Computer Engineering student at Middle East Technical University (METU) and currently working as a part time full-stack developer.</p>
+<p align="left">I am a Master's student in Informatics at TUM.
+Focused on web technologies and also geometry processing.</p>

 ### Tech Stack